 - 10 ounces frozen chopped spinach thawed and all excess moisture squeezed out

 - ¾ cup heavy cream or regular whipping cream

 - 1 tablespoon hot sauce such as Crystal

 - 1½ cups monterey jack cheese shredded, divided

 - Press pie crust into a 9″ glass pie dish.
 Crimp edges for decorative finish or use the tines of a fork to create a pattern on the edges of the crust.
 Place a piece of parchment paper in the pie crust and fill with pie weights or dried beans.
 Bake for 8-9 minutes until pie crust is set and just barely starting to brown.

 - Reduce oven temperature to 375 degrees.

-- Add the thawed and welldrained spinach and mix in well.
+- Add the thawed and well-drained spinach and artichokes.
+Mix well.

-- Pour the spinach mixture into the pie crust, smoothing it out with a spatula.
-Top with remaining cheeses.
+- Pour the spinach artichoke custard into the pie crust, smoothing it with a spatula.
+Top with remaining cheese.

-- Bake for about 1 hour until set.
-Remove from oven and let cool for 15-20 minutes before serving.
+- Remove from oven and let cool for 15-20 minutes before serving.